Baqend/guide/src/topics/speed-kit/why.md

 # Why Speed Kit?

 With Speed Kit, your website becomes a fully-fledged Progressive Web App (PWA):
-Users will experience **faster page loads** through Speed Kit's request acceleration and less downtime through the built in offline mode.
+Users will experience **faster page loads** through Speed Kit's request acceleration and less downtime through the built-in offline mode.

 ## Page load time is money
 Did you know that Amazon would lose more than 1.3B USD in revenue per year, if their website became a 10th of a second slower.